-In 2014, Belmont-Redwood Shores students read over 2.3 million minutes and raised over $284,000 for School-Force!!!
-This amounts to a total of 4.4 YEARS read by Belmont-Redwood Shores students in a two week period.
+In 2015, Belmont-Redwood Shores students read over 2.8 million minutes and raised over $285,000 for SchoolForce!!!
+This amounts to a total of 4.5 YEARS read by Belmont-Redwood Shores students in a two week period.
 Money raised during Reading Power benefits ALL students in our school district by supporting librarians, reading specialists, class size reduction, music, and many other programs this year.

 Reading Power FAQs

 How does Reading Power work?

-Reading Power packets (which include a reading log, pledge form and instruction flyer) will be distributed to each child at school on Thursday, January 15th.
-Reading Power starts on Friday, January 16th and runs through Friday, January 30th (note RWSE 5th graders are on a different schedule this year.)
+Reading Power packets (which include a reading log, pledge form and instruction flyer) will be distributed to each child at school on Thursday, January 14th.
+Reading Power starts on Friday, January 15th and runs through Friday, January 29th.
 Students record the amount of time they spend reading each day during the campaign.
 (Kindergartners and 1st graders may log minutes read for books they have read themselves and/or books read to them on the reading log.)
 During the two week event, students are encouraged to ask friends, neighbors and extended family to make a pledge for their reading efforts.
 The Reading Power packets (reading logs, pledge forms and donations) are due a week after the event is over.

 How should I ask friends and family to sponsor me?